10 Anger Management Exercises to Control Anger

 Our mental health is very closely related to our physical health.
 When we are angry our breathing gets fast and shallow; this is a way of our body telling us to calm down.

 When this happens, try to breathe slowly and deeper from your core than your chest.
 Breathe in through your nose and breathe out through your mouth.
 Repeat this process as required.
+This can be one of the most effective and easiest ways to control anger and practice anger management.

 2. Relax Your Mind And Body